elegantframework/elegant-cli/README.md

 ### <a name="newsletter_subscriptions">Newsletter Subscriptions</a>

-Elegant makes it easy to grow your email subscriber lists with included newsletter sign up templates, and native subscription services.
+Elegant makes it easy to grow your email subscriber lists with included newsletter sign-up templates, and native subscription services.

 ConvertKit is automatically configured with all new Elegant applications so you may start using it immediately.